Blair had qualms on Iraq war, but promised Bush support 'whatever'

 Another Blair aide, Jonathan Powell, "agreed" that the promise should be dropped, "But the Prime Minister decided to leave it," Manning told the inquiry.

-The inquiry report published other Blair notes to Bush that chronicled his dawning realisation about the daunting challenges facing them as they tried to stabilise and rebuild Iraq after the invasion.
+The inquiry report published other Blair notes to Bush that chronicled his dawning realization about the daunting challenges facing them as they tried to stabilize and rebuild Iraq after the invasion.

 Within a week of the launch of the war on March 20, 2003, Blair wrote to his ally in the White House: "This is the moment when you can define international priorities for the next generation: the true post-cold war world order."